QuTech-Delft/compute-runtime-schema/docs/messages.md

 # Messages

 The message templates that are used for communication between 2200 and 2300 are described below.
-The various functions of the systems can be divided between user-triggered communication and system communication.
-User-triggered communication for example is the execution of an algorithm, while system communication is fetching static system information.
+The base message format is used for standalone messages, while the extended message format allows to link messages that are technically independent, but logically connected.
 These messages are python dictionaries that are converted from/to python strings via the JSON serializer of the python standard library (`json.loads` and `json.dumps` functions).

 ## Base message